xbay/bbgraf/README.md

 graffito for baby

 ### Why baby graffito
-the most important thing is to play with your child.No let them play apps.
-So bbgraf is production to improving your familyship with your child.
-Maybe you have no time, maybe you have no idea.
-Everyday, use bbgraf within 10 mins, create a graffiti with your child.
+Playing with your child is more important than let them playing apps alone.
+BBgraf is the right app for you.
+It aims at improving your communication with your child, even you may have no time.
+It will teach your child simple graffiti within 10 minutes, with or without your help.